optakt/optakt.github.io/content/knowledge/flare_architecure.md

 Additionally, the entire process is noncustodial (i.e. participants retain full control of their own data).
 The FTSO ensures the data is fair and accurate and makes it available to network applications.

+Additional info and some implementation details are available in [this example of price provider](https://github.com/flare-foundation/FTSO-price-provider).

 ### Delegation

 Anyone can submit price data to the FTSO and vote for their price estimate.